thomasvan/laravel-faqs/readme.md

             v-if and v-else // must be in the same level element v-html // ~ {!! !!}
             v-cloak //  v-cloak is a attribute that you can add to a element you want to hide, while Vue is mounting.
 Soon as Vue is ready, this attribute is removed.
+            :name="'my-name'" ~ name="my-name" // because this unchanged attr does not need binding
         ```

     2. Basic